April 26th, 2018

 While it might be admirable to aspire to be as rational as possible, what I’ve noticed, over and over again, is that people overestimate how rational they are.
 Or they imagine themselves to be objective and unemotional, when in fact their behavior is driven by strong emotions.
 The accusation “You’re emotional, I’m objective” tends to be a manipulative power play.
 I notice this especially in the tech industry, where the ideal of rationalism has become a bit of a fad.
 People irrationally insist on how rational they are.
 I’ve also seen people lose their temper and rage at someone, yet they accuse that other person of being unhinged.
 It’s a common power move.
 Apparently it’s best to throw the first accusation, if only to keep the other person on defense.

-I’ll share three anecdotes from personal situations.
+I’ll share three anecdotes from personal situations (and one extra story that is not from me).
 But I also suspect these patterns of interaction have toxic effects at work, so I’ll talk about the wider implications at the end.

 Where I was living in Charlottesville, Virginia, Mike was the best Ruby On Rails computer programmer I knew.
 A bit overweight, and very loud, he was a major presence anywhere he went.
 He was known for aggressive opinions: